gnosischain/documentation/docs/about/networks/optimism.md

 # Optimism on Gnosis

 :::danger
-This is an experimental implementation.
-Use at your own risk.
-Deposited funds may not be withdrawable.
+Gnosis will be sunsetting this legacy experimental deployment of Optimism on Gnosis end-March 2023.
+Do NOT deposit funds, they will not be withdrawable.
 :::

 An Optimism implementation is deployed on Gnosis.
 Gnosis functions as the L1 (akin to Ethereum) and Optimism on Gnosis as the L2.